bhacquin/KeywordBasedClassification/test_README.md

 ## Method - Abstract
 The model learns to retrieve texts of potential interests for a specific user using keywords only.

+### Improvements over LOTClass algorithm

+Our model learns to classify texts only based upon a number of keywords provided by the user.

+* In opposition to what was done in LOTClass, our **model does not require the keywords to be the underlying labels of the dataset**, nor do the keywords need to represent the whole dataset faithfully.
+* The idea is that a user can easily describe his/her interests but cannot easily know what the dataset consists of , nor could he/she describe what he/she is *not* interested in.
+Hence **our algorithm can work without any negative keywords**.
+* Our model can work with *as few as one single keyword*

 ### First Stage - Category Vocabulary
 Based on **Text Classification Using Label Names Only: A Language Model Self-Training Approach**, we follow the same approach and will create sets of closely related words around each keyword provided by the user.